pallets-eco/blinker/docs/index.rst

  - thread safety

 Blinker was written by Jason Kirtand and is provided under the MIT License.
-The library supports Python 2.7 and Python 3.5 or later;
-or Jython 2.7 or later; or PyPy 2.7 or later.
+The library supports Python 3.7 or later; or PyPy3.9 or later.

 Decoupling With Named Signals